owntracks/booklet/docs/features/android.md

+## Android specifics

+* The broker connection works well with:

+      * No TLS (i.e. plain)
+      * TLS with Android system certificate authorities
+      * TLS with side-loaded user-provided self signed certificate authorities
+      * TLS with client certificates
+      * Username/password authentication to broker.

+* Automatic publishes at configurable maximum intervals under the condition that the devices moved the specified number of meters.
+Publishes may occur earlier if a new location is available.

+* Display of a marker at which the app believes the user to be at (last known location)

+* Reverse geo coding that displays the address of last known location

+* Accuracy of last known location

+* Button to manually publish last known (i.e. probably current) location

 ## General Restrictions on Android 6 and higher.

 Since Android 6 and higher, the operating systems enforces stricter restrictions for apps running in the background.
 Most importantly, network access and background jobs are restricted to certain time slots.
 As a result, certain features might be restricted when the app is not actively used.
 This also applies if OwnTracks is exluded from battery optimizations.

 * You may find HTTP mode more reliable on Android 6 and higher.